 6. Natural oases: Green spots in the city

 If you don’t have the time to go on a weekend away or longer, then there are some great inner-city oases in which you can spend a restorative hour or two any time.
 One of the most unusual and cooling is Todoroki Valley—a tree-shaded natural ravine with a walking path, teahouse and shrine to see along the way.
 Despite only being 20 minutes from Shibuya, you’ll soon forget you’re in Tokyo at all and can relax along the river’s edge for as long as you like.

 Alternatively, there are parks all over the city to be enjoyed, and nature reserves like the Institute for Nature Study in Meguro, which offer cooling forests, perfect for a touch of shinrinyoku—the Japanese love of forest-bathing.

-Rooftop gardens are another fantastic option with lots to choose from, and many offering all-you-can-drink sets and food stalls, which is pretty much the best way to spend an evening in Tokyo possible.
+Rooftop gardens are another fantastic option with lots to choose from, and many offer all-you-can-drink sets and food stalls, which is pretty much the best possible way to spend an evening in Tokyo.